-How To See The Most Important Historical Places To Visit In Istanbul in A Day
+How To See Istanbul’s Most Important Historical Places In A Day

 Ohhh, Istanbul…what a complex, vibrant, delicious, fascinating place you are!
 I had the opportunity to visit Turkey for the first time last year, and was instantly captivated by the east-meets-west blend, the friendly people, bright colors, and amazing food.

 I had three days on my first visit, but was able to see pretty much all of the main historical sites in just one day.
 And since lots of people use Turkish Air’s long layover policy to spend a bit of time here, I wanted to give them the tools to make the most of a day in this awesome city.